matt-allen/Android-Universal-Image-Loader/README.md

 	FlickrServiceHelper.setGroupId(YOUR_GROUP_ID);
 ```

+You can then create a flickr image by passing an instance of `FlickrImage` to `displayImage` or `loadImage`

 ### Image URI interface *New*:
 Now any Java object implementing the `ImageServiceOptions` can be used as an argument to the
 `displayImage` or `loadImage` methods on the ImageLoader interface.
 This allows for creation and